2e0byo/blog/content/post/carpentry/wedding.md

 ## Planters

-The OSB was cut with he plunge saw:
+The OSB was cut with the plunge saw:

 {{<figure src="/img/wedding/osb.jpg">}}